Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **CXL Early Discovery Table**

-       This table allows the OS to discover any CXL Host Bridges and the Host Bridge registers.
+       This table allows the woke OS to discover any CXL Host Bridges and the woke Host Bridge registers.

 CPEP   Section 5.2.18 (signature == "CPEP")